native-network/native-tribe-contracts/Readme.md

 ##### 2) Launch the community

-    - From the project root run `npm launch_community`
+    - From the project root run `npm run launch_community`
     - Make note of the resulting contract addresses (Registrar, Community, Community Account, Community Token)
-    - Make note of .
-This is the curator address and vote controller address.

 ##### 3) Edit token-sale.js

     - Verify that nativeTokenAddress is correct
     - Verify that fromAccount is correct
     - Set relevent token sale variables
-        - saleType is either 'eth' for an ethereum based sale or 'token' for a token based sale
+        - saleType is either 'eth' for an ethereum based sale or 'token' for a token based sale.
+Should be `token` for most communities.
         - params.tokenAddress (Address of the token launched in step 2)
         - params.nativeTokenAddress
         - params.startTime (Unix timestamps in seconds of when the token sale begins)